Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Simulation Study

 \subsection{Selected results}

 We present the results where the ``heterogeneous adjustment'' model is correct.
 The results for the homoskedastic measurement errors are quite similar and we observe in the text where they differ.
 Figure~\ref{fig:simbias} displays the bias associated with each estimator.
 From left to right the panels reflect different values of $\tau$: the left-most panels have the most measurement error while the right-most panels have the least.
 From top to bottom the panels reflect different values of $\rho_x$: the top-most panel has no correlation structure among the covariates, while the bottom-most panels are more highly correlated within state.
-Within each panel we organize the results by the input covariate set: $W$ represents the estimators generated without any covariate adjustment; $X$ reflects estimators generated on the true covariates; ``Xhat-het'' represents the heterogeneous adjustment ($\hat{X}^{het}$), ``Xhat-hom'' represents the homogeneous adjustment ($\hat{X}^{hom}$), and ``Xhat-cor'' represents the correlated adjustment ($\hat{X}^{cor}$).
-The estimators are colored by the assumed value of $\rho$ in the H-SBW objective.
+Within each panel we organize the results by the input covariate set: $W$ represents the estimators generated without any covariate adjustment; $X$ reflects estimators generated on the true covariates; ``Xhat-het'' represents the heterogeneous adjustment ($\hat{X}^{het}$), ``Xhat-hom'' represents the homogeneous adjustment ($\hat{X}^{hom}$), and ``Xhat-cor'' represents the correlated adjustment ($\hat{X}^{cor}$), described in Appendix~\ref{app:adjustmentdetails}.
+The estimators are colored by the assumed value of $\rho$ in the H-SBW objective, where $\rho = 0$ is equivalent to SBW.
 Across all of the present simulations, we set $\rho^\star$ equal to 0.25.

 We highlight two general results.
 First, if we know the true values of $X$, all of our estimators are unbiased.
-Second, balancing on $W$ results in bias; moreover, this bias increases as $\tau$ decreases, and increases with $\rho$.
+Second, balancing on $W$ results in bias.
+This bias increases as $\tau$ decreases, and, when the covariates are dependent, increases with $\rho$.
 These results are consistent with our propositions in Appendices~\ref{app:AsecI} and ~\ref{app:AsecII}.